input-output-hk/plutus-pioneer-program/docs/week1.rst

 transaction.
 So you have a much more limited scope and that makes it much easier to understand what a script is actually doing and what can possibly go wrong.

+Who is responsible for providing the datum, redeemer and the validator?
+The rule in Plutus is that the spending transaction has to do that whereas the producing transaction only has to provide hashes.

+That means that if I produce an output that sits at a script address then this producing transaction only has to include the hash of the script and the hash of the datum that belongs to the output.
+Optionally it can include the datum and the script as well.

+If a transaction wants to consume such an output then *that* transaction has to provide the datum, the redeemer and the script.
+Which means that in order to spend a given input, you need to know the datum, because only the hash is publicly visible on the blockchain.

+This is sometimes a problem and not what you want and that's why you have the option to include the datum in the producing transaction.
+If this were not possible, only people that knew the datum by some means other than looking at the blockchain would ever be able to spend such an output.

 The (E)UTxO model is not tied to a particular programming language.
 What we have is Plutus, which is Haskell, but in principal you could use the